 Las Cumbres Community Services ($10,000) to provide integrative bilingual and bicultural services to immigrant families in northern New Mexico and along the NM/TX/MX Border through its Santuario del Corazon Program.

-Enlace Comunitario ($10,000) to provide one-time emergency assistance to low-income Latinx immigrant survivors of domestic violence and their families (approximately 800 individuals total) in Central New Mexico.
+Enlace Comunitario ($10,000) to provide one-time emergency assistance to low-income Latinx immigrant survivors of domestic violence and their families in Central New Mexico.

 Asian American Association of New Mexico ($10,000) to provide grocery cards to Asian Pacific Islander families that help supplement their income to buy groceries and other needed supplies during the pandemic and to set up a volunteer-driven delivery service to families.

-Albuquerque Center for Peace and Justice ($10,000) to provide care, education, social services, food, clothing, computer access for job and housing searches and legal assistance for activists, unhoused, immigrants, students, and unemployed who live and/or work in their community.
+Albuquerque Center for Peace and Justice ($10,000) to provide care, education, social services, food, clothing, computer access for job and housing searches and legal assistance for immigrants that are activists, unhoused, students, and unemployed who live and/or work in the Albuquerque area.

 El Calvario United Methodist Church ($10,000) to help expand their pandemic emergency assistance program to assist additional immigrant families adversely affected by the COVID -19 pandemic providing: housing emergency assistance (rent, home loan payments and utilities), food/meal distribution and crisis intervention assistance & referrals.

-Vizionz-Sankofa ($10,000) to assist African Immigrants and Refugees monetarily, as well as create a space for them to learn language and employability skills.
+Vizionz-Sankofa ($10,000) to assist African immigrants and refugees with cash assistance as they struggle with the impact of Covid-19, as well as create a space for them to learn language and employability skills.